enhancing-automated-valet-parking/ai-parking-cloud/flows.md

   * Charge charging fee to customer account

-## Availability query (where is the parking facility, and how much does it cost?)
+## Before and while driving: where is the parking facility?
 When the GET /places request is made, certain filter criteria can be specified in the query to narrow the search result down.

 ### Example